webpro-nl/knip/packages/docs/src/content/docs/overview/configuration.md

 - `knip.js`
 - `knip.config.ts`
 - `knip.config.js`
-- `knip` in `package.json`
+- `"knip"` property in `package.json`

-Use `--config path/to/knip.config.json` for a different file path.
+Use `--config path/to/knip.json` for a different file path.

 ## Customize

-If your project structure does not match the default `entry` and `project` files, you can customize them.
-Here's an example configuration to include `.js` files in the `scripts` folder:
+Maybe your project structure does not match the default `entry` and `project` files.
+Here's an example custom configuration to include `.js` files in the `scripts` folder:

 ```json title="knip.json"
 {